Quiet-Clicking-Sounds/video_joiner/README.md

 ## Not setting the hardware encoder will be slow

+'How slow?' sub 10 fps usually, where a reasonable hvec encode on a 5000 series AMD gpu is around 60-80fps.
+1440p AV1 encoding on a Ryzen 3600x was running at around 1 fps.

+### settings through settings.ini
+First copy `settings-default.ini` as `settings.ini`, ensure it is placed in the same folder as the video_joiner.exe executable file.

+Next, add or change the relevant settings for your graphics card, some are listed in the `.ini` file others can be found on the ffmpeg wiki:  https://trac.ffmpeg.org/wiki/HWAccelIntro

+### using settings via commanline

+Commandline encoder parameters will override but not overwrite settings parameters.

 - AMD gpu users, or CPU with integrated GPU, use `--encode-amd`
 - Nvidea gpu users, use `--encode-nvidea`

-'How slow?' sub 10 fps usually, where a reasonable hvec encode on a 5000 series AMD gpu is around 60-80fps.
-1440p AV1 encoding on a Ryzen 3600x was running at around 1 fps.

-### Setting the codec

-The codec will default to h265/hvec, but if you have access to AV1, use that

-##
+## Layout Examples

 Join a folder of videos in the `Double` layout at 1080p 60fps